-A disability-affirming, parent-led community for caregivers of neurodivergent and disabled kids.
+A disability-affirming community for caregivers of neurodivergent and disabled kids.

-Built by parents for parents, Care Lab offers steady connection, shared wisdom and practical resources for navigating caregiving, advocacy, and daily life in a world that wasn’t built for kids and families like ours.
+Built by parents for parents, Care Lab offers steady connection, shared wisdom, live and recorded workshops, and practical resources for navigating caregiving, advocacy, and daily life.

 Inside Care Lab, You’ll Find: